chennisden/dotfiles/README.md

 ## Install

 You will need git installed to do this.
+These dotfiles use `dotbot`.

-To install, clone the repository by running
+To install, clone the repository **in the home directory** by running

 	git clone https://github.com/chennisden/dotfiles.git

 then navigate inside the repository by running

-	cd dotfiles
+	cd ~/dotfiles

 If you are on a new setup (i.e. nothing is installed), run

 	chmod u+x ./setup
 	sudo ./setup

-and otherwise, run

-	chmod u+x ./symlink
-	./symlink

-to symlink to your home directory.
+to get programs installed.
 It is likely that you will need to relog for these changes to fully take effect.

+Run

+	./install

+to bootstrap the dotfiles.

 ## What's here?